-Who Shot Rock and Roll: A Photographic History,
+Who Shot Sports: A Photographic History, 1845 to the Present.

 See PRESS for reviews.